SAP/migration-tool-for-cloud-integration/README.md

 ## Download & Installation

 This tool is designed to run locally on your own laptop, server or VM.
 It is developed using the [SAP Cloud Application Programming Model](https://cap.cloud.sap), using Node.js as server language.
-It can also be hosted on SAP Business Technology Platform via Docker.
+It can also be hosted on SAP Business Technology Platform natively via CF, HC and Work Zone, or via Docker.

 Locally stored data is kept in a local SQLite database file.